duhrer/duhrer.github.io/demos/README.md

 The [MIDI Microtoner](./flocking-midi-microtoner/index.html) splits a single MIDI input into channels and uses pitchbend to simulate octaves that consist of far more than 12 notes.

+### "Patchbay"

+The ["patchbay"](./flocking-midi-interchange/demos/patchbay.html) provides a simple means of adding routings between one or more MIDI devices.

 ## Gamepad Demos

 ### Analog Stick Theremin